 When hunting for a replacement corporate travel agency (or getting started with one for the first time), there are a lot of questions you might be asking:

-- How will I know when I’ve found the right agency?
+- How will I know when I’ve found the right corporate travel services?

 Read on to understand how a travel management tool or company can help you achieve greater compliance and traveler satisfaction.

-What is a corporate travel company or agency?
+What is a corporate travel agency or company?

 A travel management company (TMC) is a service provider that books and manages travel for a business.
 Typically a business will get one or a few main contacts at the agency to help them keep all trips within company policy and to offer the travelers on-the-go support.

-Here are the factors that corporate travel agencies have in common:
+Here are the factors that corporate travel agencies or business travel agencies have in common:

 - Negotiate group rates and corporate rates

-Traditional corporate travel agencies versus new, evolved options
+Traditional corporate travel services versus business travel platforms

 Do you use a travel agency when booking a vacation to Malta?
 Probably not.
 And why is that?
 Because there are consumer booking sites like Expedia and Booking.com that satisfy all of your needs as a traveler.